Tekapo Springs is all about the views. Nestled into the side of a pine forest mountain and overlooking Lake Tekapo across to a

 private spa and massage services available.

 There is an entry fee, with cheaper options available for multi-day passes,

 multi-activity passes and for groups or families.
 The waterslides are not included in the basic entry price.
 Towel and swimming

 costume hire is available for a modest fee if you don't have your own with you.
-Check the managing authority website
+Check here for the

 Warm to Hot

 Maximum water depth:

 Prohibitions including whether you can bring your dog:

 No pets, no smoking, infants under three must wear a swim nappy.

 Open 10 am to 9 pm, 7 days per week.
 The skating rink is open Apri to September only.